What is a barn cat?

 How to acclimate a barn cat?

 Barn cats must be acclimated in an enclosed area for 3 weeks.
 When cats are displaced they try to roam back home and oftentimes get killed in the process.
-To ensure a successful relocation, barn cats should have fresh food, water, a hiding place and a litter box for 3 weeks.
+To ensure a successful relocation, barn cats should have fresh food, water, a hiding place and a litter box for 3 weeks in an escape-proof area.
 Outsiders TNR assists with the essential set up if you don’t have an escape-proof barn, tack room, shop, shed or garage.
 After 3 weeks, the barn cat can be let out of its enclosure but you must continue to provide fresh food and water in your barn cats new home.
+Read more about the acclimation process HERE.

 Will my barn cat be fixed if adopted from Outsiders TNR?